brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 ## Overview and Directory Structure

-This example showcases three different approaches to enabling and configuring the Local Diagnostic Web Server (LDWS) on a BrightSign device, listed in order of recommendation:

 - **BrightScript Method** (recommended for most applications):
   - `autorun.brs` — BrightScript application at the root of this directory.
 Enables LDWS using `roNetworkConfiguration`.